 The rolling stock, which is the same as the eight-car train set that underwent testing in Japan back in October 2021, has passed factory acceptance tests and is already at the Port of Manila.
 It will be transferred to the Philippine National Railways depot in Malanday next month (December 2021) after the shipment has cleared customs.

 According to DOTr, the second set will be delivered by the second quarter of next year (2021).

 The Transportation Department announced that Bocaue and Balagtas Stations on PNR Clark Phase 1 had achieved an overall progress rate of 23.18% and 23.97% respectively and they were expected to start partial operations by October 2022.

-The department projected that all the 10 stations in the PNR Clark Phase 1 can be completed in less than two years, as well as the six stations for the 53-kilometer PNR Clark Phase 2 from Malolos to Clark International Airport.
+The department projected that all 10 stations in the PNR Clark Phase 1 could be completed in less than two years, as well as the six stations for the 53-kilometer PNR Clark Phase 2 from Malolos to Clark International Airport.

 Goddess Hope Libiran, the Assistant Secretary said that the entire PNR Clark 1 project was 51.30% complete explaining that this progress rate includes not just the 10 stations but also the viaducts and the girders, and other components of the project.

 DOTr to purchase 304 Commuter Railway Train Cars for use on North-South Commuter Railway (NSCR) project.

 The Department of Transportation (DOTr) recently announced that it had signed a contract for the purchase of 304 more Commuter Railway Train Cars for use on the North-South Commuter Railway (NSCR) project.